AngJianming/3D-FPS-Flashcard-Game/README.md

 [FPS Quiz] is the solution.
 We believe that the future of education and entertainment is about seamless integration, and we’re leading the way.

-This project is a demonstration of a 3D First-Person Shooter (FPS) maze game created using HTML, CSS, JavaScript, and the Three.js library.
-It showcases what's possible in browser-based 3D gaming and serves as a learning resource for those interested in game development with web technologies.

 <video width="640" height="360" controls>
   <source src="images/gameplay.mp4" type="video/mp4">